Wednesday, May 5, 2021

 (Sharon Bickle (Ed.), The Fowl and the Pussycat.
 Love Letters of Michael Field, 1876-1909.
 Charlottesville and London, University of Virginia Press, 2008, pp. 105-106).

-Despite the hustle and bustle of the conference with speeches in English, French and Dutch, Katherine Bradley still saw something of the city and its surroundings.
+Despite the hustle and bustle of the conference with speeches in English, French and Dutch, Katharine Bradley still saw something of the city and its surroundings.
 On 15 September, two days before the start, she arrived at Hotel Paulez.

 Hotel Paulez [left], c.1880 (Collection Munipical Archives, The Hague)